AYCHKnow/Certificates/README.md

 The second, pure python method uses the python packages jinja2, jinja2-cli and svglib to build the certificates.

-To build certificates this way, you can either build certificates manually as:
+To build certificates this way, you can run:
 ```
 jinja2 swc-instructor.svg -D name="Firstname Lastname" -D date="Nov.
 6, 2017" -D instructor="Some Instructor Name" > lastname_firstname.svg
 svg2pdf lastname_firstname.svg